Where should you stay in Rwanda?

 This five-star camp, situated in the north-eastern corner of Akagera National Park, overlooks the beautiful Lake Rwanyakazinga.
 Akagera’s landscapes are diverse and spectacular, including open plains, woodlands, swamps and mountains.
 Since its regeneration, thanks to African Parks, it now harbours the Big Five – including lions and black rhino – one of Africa’s densest populations of hippo and more than 520 bird species.
 In our opinion, Magashi is the place to stay if you are visiting this scenic park, offering clients the chance to enjoy daily game drives, walks and boating experiences in Rwanda’s last protected wetland ecosystem.
 Staying here also directly supports the work that African Parks continues to do to conserve the park, its animals and the local community.

 5. Singita Kwitonda Lodge + Kataza House

-These new Rwandan hideaways, opening later this year on the border of Volcanoes National Park, will provide an opulent and relaxing base for your expedition into the forest to meet the gorillas.
+These new Rwandan hideaways, on the border of Volcanoes National Park, provide an opulent and relaxing base for your expedition into the forest to meet the gorillas.
 In true Singita tradition, a great emphasis has been placed on creating a luxury lodge using only regional materials, and local artisans have been commissioned to make the wares that you will see around the lodge and house.
-Singita is known for its phenomenal properties, so we are expecting these two to be just as magical as the others.
+Singita is known for its phenomenal properties, and these two are just as magical as the others.